thomas-mattsson/hypersonic-lightweight-cp4i-otel/components/mq/jwt.md

 Steps to configure this should be

+1. Validate that we can get a token from the keycloak token endpoint by POSTing a request to <keycloak URL>/realms/master/protocol/openid-connect/token with parameters "client_id=%s&username=%s&password=%s&grant_type=password"
 1. Identify keycloak JWKS endpoint - should be https://keycloak-cp4i.apps.t9xdnubu.eastus.aroapp.io/realms/master/protocol/openid-connect/certs
 1. Certificate can be fetched with:
     ```